Last updated 03 April 2017

 Add-ons can be used to handle a lot of ancillary components to your application, including data storage, monitoring, analytics, data processing, and more.
-Browse the available add-ons in the Elements Marketplace.
+Browse the available add-ons by category in the Elements Marketplace.

 Visit Heroku Elements to see the full list of add-ons available to Heroku developers.

 Add-ons are installed onto applications by using the Heroku Dashboard or the CLI.
 Most add-ons offer multiple plans, with different features, capabilities, and prices.
 Add-on plans are priced by the month, and prorated to the second.

 You can add an add-on to your app via either Dashboard or the CLI.
 The Elements site has instructions for both, and a CLI example is below.

 Once one is added to your app, it is available as one or more config vars (environment variables).

 |Example Service||EXAMPLESERVICE_USERNAME, EXAMPLESERVICE_PASSWORD|

 Also, some add-ons have their own dashboard (for that specific add-on resource), which is accessible from both Dashboard and CLI.

 which will provision the add-on with its provider, give the add-on a global